5F8575tree/study-notes-repo/reduxnotes.md

 **Under this directory structure, if we wanted to import all actions into a component, we can get them all in a single import!**

 # React Redux Project

+We will complete an entire project together through these steps:

+1. Project overview
+2. Views and Components
+3. Events
+4. The Store
+5. Actions
+6. Middleware
+7. Handling data
+8. Dashboard
+9. Handling Tweets
+10. React Router